🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Slow, Tentative Wag

 Your dog is uncertain or assessing a situation.
 They might be trying to decide if something is safe or threatening.
-Give them space to figure it out.
+Give them space and time to figure it out — don't push them into an interaction they're unsure about.

 Wagging to the Right

-Studies from the University of Trento found that dogs wag more to the right when seeing their owners — associated with positive emotions and left-brain activation.
+Research from the University of Trento found that dogs wag more to the right when seeing their owners — associated with positive emotions and left-brain activation.
+A subtle rightward bias in the wag is a good sign.

 Wagging to the Left